Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental results and discussion

-In order to estimate the maximum $G_{1,j}$ compatible with these data, we have used a simple model based on Eqs. (\ref{eq:ybridSpinRelaxationRate}) and (\ref{eq:ensemble_dispersive_shift}) in combination with the available information on the LER geometry.
-The intrinsic relaxation time $T_{1,j} = 200$ s was taken from the experiments performed with high-$L$ LERs.
-We also assume that the distribution in $\Delta_{j}$ due to the inhomogeneous broadening is that measured experimentally (Fig. \ref{fig:spectroscopy} and Fig. \ref{fig:shift-relaxation-2}b) and that it is not correlated to the distribution $\mathcal D(G_{1,j})$ of single spin-photon couplings, which instead depends on the inhomogeneity of the microwave field generated by the LER inductor.
-For a simplified cylindrical symmetry, the latter can be approximated by a $\sim G_{i}^{-3}$ power- law dependence.
-As shown in Fig. \ref{fig:shift-relaxation-2}c, this dependence agrees with that derived from a finite-element numerical simulation based on the actual inductor geometry (Fig. \ref{fig:shift-relaxation-2}d).
+In order to estimate the maximum $G_{1,j}$ compatible with these data, we have used a simple model based on Eqs. (\ref{eq:ensemble_dispersive_shift}) and (\ref{eq:ybridSpinRelaxationRate}) in combination with the available information on spin excitations and LER geometry.
+The decay of $\delta \omega_{\rm r}$ has been calculated by the following expression

-Under these approximations, the relaxation of $\delta(\omega_{\rm r})$ can be fitted by averaging the exponential decays of the shifts generated by individual spins over the spin-photon coupling and spin frequency distributions and applying Eq. (\ref{eq:ybridSpinRelaxationRate}) to calculate $\tilde{T_{1}}$.
+where $\chi$ is defined by Eq. (\ref{eq:single_dispersive_shift}) and $\langle\sigma_z\rangle(t)=\left(\langle\sigma_z\rangle(t_0) + 1\right)e^{-t/\tilde{T}_1}$ is the spin polarization that results from a square pump pulse of duration $t_0$ and that has relaxed during a time lapse $t$ with a relaxation rate defined by Eq. (\ref{eq:ybridSpinRelaxationRate}).
+Here, the intrinsics relaxation time $T_{1} = 20$ s and decoherence time $T_2 = 200$ ns were taken from experiments (Figs. \ref{fig:EPR}b and \ref{fig:shift-relaxation-1}b) and $\langle\sigma_z\rangle(t_0)$ has been computed from numerical simulations (detailed in the next section) that mimic the response to the driving pulse.
+The spin frequency distribution $\rho(\Omega_\text{S})$ (Fig. \ref{fig:shift-relaxation-2}b), arising from the inhomogeneous broadening, has been obtained from experimental results (Fig. \ref{fig:spectroscopy}), whereas the spin-photon coupling distribution $\mathcal{D}(G_1)$ (Fig. \ref{fig:shift-relaxation-2}c) has been approximated to a $\sim G_{i}^{-3}$ power law dictated by the inductor geometry (Fig. \ref{fig:shift-relaxation-2}d).
+Both distributions are considered to be mutually uncorrelated.
 This leaves the maximum spin-photon coupling as the only free parameter.
-Results obtained for two different average detunings are shown as solid lines in Fig. \ref{fig:shift-relaxation-2}a.
-The best fit provides a maximum $G_{1}$ as high as $100$ kHz, which we associate with those spins lying very close to the $w=50$ nm wide nanoconstriction fabricated at the inductor center.
+Results obtained for two different magnetic fields, thus different average $\Delta$, are shown as solid lines in Fig. \ref{fig:shift-relaxation-2}a.
+The best fit provides a maximum $G_{1}$ as high as $100$ kHz for $N\sim10^2$ spins, which we associate with those spins lying very close to the $w=50$ nm wide nanoconstriction fabricated at the inductor center.